SansGuidon/bookmarks/README.md

 * [antonbabenko/terragrunt-reference-architecture](https://github.com/antonbabenko/terragrunt-reference-architecture) - Terragrunt Reference Architecture - This repository contains rather complete infrastructure configurations where Terragrunt is used to manage infrastructure for Acme Corporation.
 * [Anton Babenko](https://www.antonbabenko.com/make-terraform-faster-skip-unnecessary-checks-aws-s3/) - (2018) Make Terraform faster — skip unnecessary checks (AWS and S3)
 * [Anton Babenko](https://www.slideshare.net/AntonBabenko/terraform-modules-and-some-of-bestpractices-march-2019) - [Slides] (2019) Terraform modules and some of best-practices | Slides of his talk at DevOps Singapore meetup in March 2019
+* [shuaibiyy/awesome-terraform](https://project-awesome.org/shuaibiyy/awesome-terraform) - A curated list of resources on HashiCorp's Terraform

 ## Travis CI
 * [Tavis CI Docs](https://docs.travis-ci.com/user/common-build-problems/#Troubleshooting-Locally-in-a-Docker-Image) - Troubleshooting Locally in a Docker Image, useful if you have troubles with travis CI